Artece/jimbogame/README.md

 Just writing this as a quick explanation to the project to help people work on it if you decide to use it; feel free of course to ask me any questions about it, I may not be able to respond immediately but will probably be able to get back to you on it before long.

-Not sure how much experience with Unity everybody has, so will try to explain things as I go; I also feel like I should preface that I'm not a Unity super user, I've made some things before and they turned out well, but it's been a while so I'm a bit rusty.
+Not sure how much experience with Unity everybody has, so will try to explain things as I go; I also feel like I should preface that I'm not a Unity super user, I've made some things before and they turned out well, but it's been a while so I'm a bit rusty, also another warning my capitalisation and notation isn't entirely consistent all the way through this doc, I had no idea how exhausting it'd all be to explain erring on the side of caution, so went over multiple times hence some inconsistency.

 Anyhow, to open the project in Unity: